mnathuw/mnathuw/README.md

 - 👯 I’m looking for a full-time software engineer in Winnipeg, MB.
 - 🥅 2022 Goals: Become a software engineer.
 - ⚡ I will become a full-stack developer one day.
-- 😻 A cat lover.
+- 😻 A cat lover && Genshin Impact player.
 - 📄 Here is my resume: [Resume](https://mnathuw.github.io/)
 - 📫 Reach me at mnathu98@gmail.com.